aescobedo01/web200/README.md

 <b>Session 8</b>
 <p>
 Lesson 8 was challenging but fun.
-When creating my array, I wanted to make sure all of my scores were displayed so I added a string to display once all of the inputs had been collected from the user.
+Throughout this lesson, I learned that arrays ca different data types.
+Additionally, an array can hold a string which is an element in an array.
+By referring to the index number, you can call the string.
+When creating my array, I wanted to make sure all of my scores were displayed so I added a string to display them once all of the inputs had been collected from the user.
+This was very useful to my current learning environment because I now know how to properly store ifnormation given by the user and display it on the webpage.
 </p>